ArjArav98/Issue/README.md

 ```

 # Potential Contributions
-Feel free to submit an MR for a feature addition.
+Feel free to submit an MR for a feature addition or bug.

 # Tools Used
 * Gitlab APIs